burnsfisher/hubitat-integration-skill/README.md

 cd ~/.config/neon and similar to the above editing, you must edit neon.yaml to add

   - neon-homeassistant-skill
+  - neon_homeassistant_skill.mikejgray

 to the end of the "blacklisted_skills".
 This will ensure that home assistant will not be installed again (HA has conflicting commands with hubitat).
 You also need to add to "default_skills:" the line "git+https://github.com/burnsfisher/hubitat-integration-skill" (do not use the quotes).
 This file initially has quite a few lines, so I recommend making a copy.
 If you mess up something, it will often be deleted so you will want to have the original to try again.
+I just want to emphasize that there is nothing WRONG with this homeassistant skill that Mike wrote...it just uses some of the same phrases that Hubitat does (e.g. "turn on xxx")

 Now restart the Neon software using